tawmaz/PocketnetDocs/SQLiteCacheTest.md

 sudo apt upgrade
 sudo apt install libboost-all-dev libzmq3-dev libminiupnpc-dev mosh libdb-dev libdb++-dev
 ```
-The following pocketcoin.conf files were used on each node, with other node added as a peer:
+The following pocketcoin.conf files were used on each node.  wsuse and api are set to 0 due to this bug: https://github.com/pocketnetteam/pocketnet.core/issues/108
-5MB cache test node:
 ```
 # Enable public API interfaces
-api=1
-wsuse=1
+api=0
+wsuse=0
 daemon=1

 # Setting ports